Ukendio/jecs/README.md

 -   Rigorously [unit tested](https://github.com/Ukendio/jecs/actions/workflows/unit-testing.yaml) for stability

 ### Get Started
+It is recommended that you clone the repository and navigate the documentation in your favourite editor.

 This repository includes a few subfolders that can help you get started with jecs:

 - how_to: